The latest from Argentina

 VAT payments in Argentina

-At present, in both Chile and Argentina, tourists are not charged VAT (19% in Chile, 21%, in Argentina) for their hotel/accommodation rates.
-This is controlled by the hotel itself, via the customer's passport stamp and/or immigration paper receipt.
+At present, in both Chile and Argentina, tourists are not charged VAT (19% in Chile and 21% in Argentina) for their hotel/accommodation rates.
+The hotel itself controls this.

 For the avoidance of doubt, neither Swoop nor our local partners will be held liable for any surcharges or any taxes, including VAT or its equivalent, that may be applied as a result of national or regional government policies.

-Please note that such governmental policies can be modified at short notice and without prior notification.
+Please note that such governmental policies can be modified on short notice without prior notice.

 Travel insurance

-Bear in mind that Argentina has previously required a fixed level of medical insurance for Covid-19, so although they have currently dropped this requirement, we are conscious that it could be brought back if the situation changes.
+Although Covid-19 is not currently required, it's worth noting that Argentina previously mandated a minimum level of medical insurance for Covid-19.
+Although this requirement has been dropped, we are aware that it could be reinstated if the situation changes.

 Finally, we recommend that you carry a printout of your policy (and possibly a spare copy in case you lose one).